junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The vast memories of a long-lived being, and the infinite possibilities of the future, enough to fill an infinite hole: Inspired by Doctor Who S07E07 "The Rings of Akhaten," one of my favorite episodes.

-The unexpected nuclear reaction making the light and energy  to surge, to regenerate exponentially: It's triggered when Cas's grace and Dean's soul touch, they're like two halves of a nuclear core, the moment they connect, the reaction begins.
+The unexpected nuclear reaction making the light and energy surge, to regenerate exponentially: It's triggered when Cas's grace and Dean's soul touch, they're like two halves of a nuclear core.
+The moment they connect, the reaction begins.
 They initially think it might be a chemical reaction, but it's far stronger than chemical-level.
 It's nuclear.
 Their bond is nuclear.
 Down to every atom and photon.

 The memories and apologies and forgiveness and kisses inside the mind: They are parallel to the body-fixing process on the outside, and absolutely necessary in order to repair Cas's malform sequelae from the tear, to make him whole and help him remain stable in this dimension again.
 They think it's unexpected, but it's all an essential part of the fixing.
 Because, the dimension in between doesn't only shred and mess up Cas's body and form on the outside, not just the splicing of true form and vessel, but also inside the mind.
 As Dean realized earlier, the angelic memories and the screwed-up psychological knots and the deeply human emotions, those are shattered, jumbled, and in need of healing too.
 So they go through that fixing process in parallel, even if neither of them fully realizes or understands the necessity during the process at the time.
 They think they are simply handling the situation, facing another challenge as usual, holding on to each other at difficult times, trying to understand and support each other -- which is exactly what healing and fixing all about.
 (It isn't in the original writing outline, but it comes naturally.
 So it's not something the writer-god decided for them, they choose the path and go through the process by themselves.)

 Why all the physics theories trying so hard to hopefully explain the supernatural situations: That part goes viral and out of control totally on its own.
 The very initial design was only to provide a quick explanation for why Cas becomes so giant, and then suddenly all the quantum mechanics and physics knowledge kicked in, and there was no stopping it.
-It is funny to imagine that Cas must be familiar with all the modern mathematics and physics, considering there are more than one occurrence in canon where he says things like "I can draw a diagram to explain this" or "write a series of partial differential equations to explain that".
+It is funny to imagine that Cas must be familiar with all the modern mathematics and physics, considering there are more than one occurrences in canon where he says things like "I can draw a diagram to explain this" or "write a series of partial differential equations to explain that".
 It wouldn't be a surprise if all those things we humans (and hunters) consider supernatural (especially the parts involving time and space and dimension) are only incomprehensible because we haven't discovered the science behind them, but angels know.
 Pretty sure the writers didn't see quantum physics playing a role when they wrote the line "multidimensional wavelength celestial being."
 Not even I came to think about Mass-Energy Equivalence until writing the last chapter, and then the world-ending crisis just solved itself.
 It has been so much fun to explore a difficult situation with no humanoid enemy to fight or negotiate with, only the natural order and the laws of physics.
 Only the reality of the world itself.

 This is the second time in a row I've written a story where basically "love saves the world".
 Probably should stop doing that.
 Or not.